RealRosaYT/TurnEdit/README.md

 TurnEdit is open-source.
 development by Bacon Hair(Self-proclaimed).
 Licensed by GNU general public license 3.0.
 [Click this](https://github.com/suzuki3932/TurnEdit?tab=GPL-3.0-1-ov-file) to see license text.
+&copy; 2025 youmu1948 All rights reserved.